ebsvia-lu/Learning-Style-Website/README.md

 # Student Hub Web Application
 My project will be based on a Student productivity focused website with several features.
 Students will have to create a profile.
-It is written in Javascript, HMTL, CSs and C# and makes sure of ASP.NET MVC Pattern Microsoft sql server management studio is used to store the database The features are:
+It is written in Javascript, HMTL, CSs and C# and makes sure of ASP.NET MVC Pattern.
+Microsoft sql server management studio is used to store the database The features are: